VezertVezert

 Launch is the beginning, not the end.
 Use heatmaps, A/B tests, and conversion data to identify where content is working and where it's falling short.
 Continuous optimization is what separates good websites from great ones.

 If this feels like a lot to manage alongside a design build, it is.
-That's why working with an agency that integrates content strategy into the design process — rather than treating it as someone else's problem — makes a significant difference.
+That's why working with an agency that integrates content strategy into the design process, rather than treating it as someone else's problem, makes a real difference.
 Talk to our team about building a website where content and design work as one.
 Check our pricing page for transparent project costs.

 Get Content in Web Design Right From Day One

 Stop guessing what goes where.
-Our content-first design process ensures your website communicates, converts, and ranks — starting with the words that matter most.
+Our content-first design process ensures your website actually communicates your value, converts visitors, and ranks in search.
+All starting with the words that matter most.

-The best websites we've built at Vezert share one thing in common: content was part of the conversation from day one.
+The best websites we've built at Vezert share one trait: content was part of the conversation from day one.
 Not an afterthought.
-Not a "we'll fill that in later" placeholder.
-Real messaging, grounded in audience research, woven into every layout decision.
+Not a placeholder to fill in later.
+Real messaging based on actual audience research, with every layout decision serving the message.
 Whether you're investing in a corporate website or a targeted landing page, the content in web design determines whether your site converts visitors into customers.

-That's what separates a website that looks good from one that actually works.
-And in a world where 38% of visitors will leave if the content or layout doesn't connect, "actually works" isn't optional — it's the whole point.
-Prioritize content in web design from the very first planning session, and every other decision — layout, visuals, interactions — will fall into place.
+That's the difference between a website that looks good and one that actually works.
+And when 38% of visitors will leave if the content or layout doesn't connect, "actually works" isn't optional.
+It's the entire point.
+Put content in web design first, from the very first planning session, and every other decision will follow.